una-language/una-language/readme.md

 #### Left arrow of chaining symmetry

-Left chainging arrow `<|` is chaining by last parameter.
+Left chainging arrow `<|` is chaining by second parameter.
+It takes the result of the expression and puts it as the second parameter to the next expression.
+This way using `.` function apply operator you can chain calls to regular JavaScript arrays and classes.

-Because of Lisp-like application order it's hard to do chains with default JavaScript array methods.
+Because of "Polish notation" application order it's hard to do chains with default JavaScript array methods.
 Look how ugly it looks:

 ```
 = sum .reduce